pdfliberation/Jersey-City-Budget-PDF-Liberation/README.md

 	process.py
 	`

-* You can run it on a command line to test:
+* You can manually run it on a command line to test:

 	`process.py <input fie> <output file> -pdfSearchable`